Once depicted as promoting unruly behavior, fraternities and sororities are respected today.

 For many students, college is a time of transformation that includes exploring values, opinions and presuppositions.
 Through this process, students develop a sense of identity that will benefit them in defining their personal, professional and career goals.

-Along the way, students may engage in behaviors that are seemingly risk-oriented.
-Whether the behaviors include drugs, alcohol, sex and/or other activities, it is important that students are aware of the potential risks they face as well as the precautions they should take.
+Along the way, students may engage in behaviors that are risk-oriented.
+Whether the behaviors include drugs, alcohol, sex and/or other activities, it is important that students are aware of the risks they face as well as precautions they should take.

 Misconceptions and Peer Pressure